Officers, N.C.O.s & Men of the 1st Battalion, Commemorated on the Menin Gate Memorial, Ypres

 - Cpl.
 8753 Bert (Herbert William) HOWELLS – 13 November 1914

 - Pte.
 9799 William JONES – 14 November 1914

 - Pte.
 10260 Walter LALLY – 17 November 1914

 - Pte.
 8806 John LEARY – 17 November 1914

 - Pte.
 8444 Arthur MABEY – 17 November 1914

 - Pte.
 9672 Patrick MURRAY – 17 November 1914

 - L/Cpl.
 John THOMPSON – 7 November 1914

 Second Battle of Ypres.

-The remaining FIVE had survived the Battles at Audregnies, La Bassée and First Ypres, only to be killed later in the War – e.g. 2nd Battle of Ypres, April/May 1915.
+The remaining SIX had survived the Battles at Audregnies, La Bassée and First Ypres, only to be killed later in the War – e.g. 2nd Battle of Ypres, April/May 1915.